How to Celebrate Women’s History Month at Work: A Guide to Empowerment

 “It starts with self-mastery and distinguishing what’s most important to you and why.
 And then how you want that expressed in your leadership.
 How you want that expressed in how you show up.
 How you elevate others as well as getting clarity on what’s important for your role,” said Bribiesca-Hedin.

-Female employees are more likely to stay in a job for longer periods, are less likely to leave their jobs due to dissatisfaction, and contribute more hours when working from home.
+Female employees are more likely to stay in a job for longer periods, less likely to leave their jobs due to dissatisfaction, and they contribute more hours when working from home

-To achieve these benefits, employers need to create a workplace environment that is supportive of female employees.
+To achieve these benefits, employers need to create a workplace environment that supports female employees.

 leadership and employee engagement